Applying Underglaze on Greenware vs Bisqueware – Which Is Best

 Bubble Glazing

 The Bubble glazing process involves mixing underglaze with soap and water and then blowing through a straw to create bubbles.
-These bubbles are then gently transferred onto the surface of the pottery.
+These bubbles are then gently transferred onto the pottery’s surface.

-The technique works best on bisqueware because the porous nature of the fired clay absorbs the underglaze effectively, allowing the colors to adhere well and show vividly after the final glaze firing.
+The technique works best on bisqueware because the porous fired clay effectively absorbs the underglaze, allowing the colors to adhere well and appear vivid after the final glaze firing.
 In contrast, this method is not suitable for greenware.

-The surface of greenware isn’t porous enough to absorb and hold the underglaze, leading to poor adhesion and color display.
-The moisture in the greenware can also cause the underglaze to run or smear, resulting in a less-defined bubble pattern.
+The surface of greenware isn’t porous enough to absorb and retain the underglaze, resulting in poor adhesion and color retention.
+Moisture in the greenware can also cause underglaze to run or smear, resulting in a less-defined bubble pattern.
 Thus, for successful bubble glazing, bisqueware is the preferred choice.

 Stenciling

-Stenciling is a versatile and creative technique for adding patterns and designs to both greenware or bisque ceramics.
-The underglaze can be applied on a stencil in various ways, such as an airbrush, sponge, or brush, depending on the desired effect.
+Stenciling is a versatile and creative technique for adding patterns and designs to both greenware and bisque ceramics.
+Underglaze can be applied to a stencil using an airbrush, sponge, or brush, depending on the desired effect.
 Care must be taken to ensure the underglaze doesn’t seep under the stencil’s edges, which would blur the design.

 This technique is suitable for different stages of clay work: it can be used on bone-dry clay and bisqueware, as the tape used to secure the stencil adheres to these surfaces.
-Interestingly, stenciling can also be effectively applied to leather-hard clay, where the natural moisture of the clay allows the stencil to adhere directly without the need for tape.
+Interestingly, stenciling can also be applied to leather-hard clay, where the clay’s natural moisture allows the stencil to adhere directly without tape.

 This flexibility makes stenciling a popular choice for ceramic artists seeking to add detailed and precise decorative elements to their work.